plaitse/canvas-toolset/README.md

 ## Tips

-- If a rendering seems distorted when setting its size via CSS, you need to specify a width and a height directly in the <canvas> HTML tag.
+- If a rendering seems distorted when setting its size via CSS, you need to specify a width and a height directly in the ```<canvas>``` HTML tag.
-- If a rendering seem distorted when setting its size via CSS, you need to specify a width and a height directly in the <canvas> HTML tag.
 - To animate a shape, you need before every move to save the canvas original state, clear the canvas and restore the canvas original state.
 - How to position elements with operations: